 Taylor had additional spells with Gillingham and the England Under-21s.

-He also coached in Bahrain, India and New Zealand and is currently the manager of Dagenham and Redbridge FC in the Conference Premier Division of the National League.
+He also coached in Bahrain, India and New Zealand and was recently the manager of Dagenham and Redbridge FC in the Conference Premier Division of the National League before leaving in December 2019.

 - Share via Facebook